Doorbuster: Description

 A typical doorbuster deal is an item or selection of items that is given a special discount price for a limited amount of time or in a limited quantity.
 This offer is referred to as a doorbuster in reference to literal incidents in which doors were broken down by a flood of people struggling to get the goods before they sold out.
 Doorbuster deals are usually employed on major shopping days, such as Black Friday and Boxing Day.

 An unfair practice of "doorbusting" consists in advertising great deals on products despite possessing a low quantity in stock ("while quantities last" as it may be advertised in small prints) in order to lure customers in the store to buy other regular-priced products when the discounted ones run out.

-Because a doorbuster can result in massive crowds and long lines it is only natural for some disturbances to arise.
+Doorbusters can result in massive crowds and long lines, and disturbances sometimes arise.
 In November 2008, a crowd of 2,000 waiting for the 5 am opening of a doorbuster event at a Walmart in New York broke the sliding-glass doors out of impatience and the following stampede of the crowd rushing in the store fatally injured a store employee.

 History

 The term, doorbuster, was coined by James Cash Penney, owner of the Penney store chain which came to be known as J.C.
 Penney.
-The word first met the public when Penney’s ran an ad in Alabama's Tuscaloosa News on January 13, 1949.
+The word first met the public when Penney's ran an ad in Alabama's Tuscaloosa News on January 13, 1949.

 Soon, Gimbels began using the new slang term in print advertising in the New York Times that urged readers to “come in for these hard-to-beat door busters”.
-It wasn’t until 1950 that we saw the term used as one word the way we know it today when Newberry’s printed the term in the Los Angeles Times on July 9, 1950.
+It wasn't until 1950 that we saw the term used as one word the way we know it today when Newberry's printed the term in the Los Angeles Times on July 9, 1950.

 These days, doorbusters are typically used during massive sales across North America.
 They are most prevalent on Black Friday and Boxing Day when many shoppers are out looking for bargains.